DavieDavieDave/jIRCBot/README.md

         <jIRCBot> OK exampleNick, I forgot about sometopic.

 # Bot owner commands
-Bot owner commands only work via PRIVMSG and always requires the first argument to be the owner password.
+Bot owner commands only work via PRIVMSG.
+The bot onwer must be authenticated to use these commands.

 ### Authenticate